 Executive Director of Research and Development

-Ciara Boudreaux brings her dynamic personality and leadership skills to join the Beta administrative team as an assistant principal.
+Ciara Johnson brought her dynamic personality and leadership skills to Beta its founding year.
 She thrives on creating organized environments and has a talent for bringing order wherever she goes.

 Ciara possesses more than nine years of experience in the field of education.
 She began her career in early childhood education teaching preschoolers for five years.
 Ciara then went on to work for Terrebonne Parish School District as a first-grade classroom teacher for multiple years.
 In addition to teaching in Terrebonne Parish, she has taught fourth grade here at Beta Academy for the past two years.

 Because Ciara has a passion for both education and helping families, she attended Nicholls State University to earn a bachelor’s degree in Interdisciplinary Studies with a double minor in Family and Consumer Sciences and Social Humanities.
 She also completed her Child Development Associate Credential in early childhood education.
 Ciara was an active member of the National Association for the Education of Young Children (NAEYC) from 2008-2011.
 Her thirst for learning never waning, Ciara enrolled in a variety of educational training courses with the NAEYC.

 In addition to teaching, Ciara has also spent the last few years providing professional development and coaching for teachers in the areas of effective classroom management and organization.
 Ciara’s primary passion is to inspire and encourage students to excel in life!